mithereal/ecto-role/README.md

 * Schemas have fields (row_names) and permissions
 * Permissions explain how to filter data/actions

-By using the entity instead of user we can have many different permissions/filters for different table/row/col combinations and by holding this information in an otp app we can easily query for the permissions on the entity with no need to hit the database
+By using the entity instead of user we can have many different permissions/filters for different objects and by holding this information in an otp app we can easily query for the permissions on the entity with no need to hit the database

 ## Installation